SenorAgosto/PluginFactory/README.md

 with the same settings as the main process.
 It greatly simplifies working with the shared libs at the expense of being less flexible.
 Because of this choice, plugins compiled with different versions of compiler tool chains may fail to load.

+#### Compiling your plugin on POSIX

+On POSIX systems, you'll most likely have to supply linker arguments to get the symbols in your shared library exported. (e.g. GCC on Linux and clang on Mac support the --export-dynamic to export symbols.)

+#### Compiling your plugin on Windows

+On Windows, you'll need to use a compiler intrinsic attribute to indicate which symbols you want exported.

+    __declspec(dllexport) MyPlugin* createPlugin(PluginServiceInterface&);

 ### Dependencies